behesse/sendspin-player/README.md

 - **Pico.css**: Minimal CSS framework
 - **HTMX**: For dynamic interactions without JavaScript

+## License

+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+See [LICENSE](LICENSE) for details.

+AGPL v3 is a strong copyleft license that ensures:
+- Anyone who uses, modifies, or distributes this software must also share their source code
+- This applies even to web services and SaaS applications (unlike GPL)
+- The software remains free and open source for everyone
+- Commercial use is allowed, but derivative works must also be open source

+This license helps prevent companies from profiting from this work without contributing back to the community.

 ## Notes

 - The sendspin player will automatically restart when server configuration changes